Skip to content

 Workflows

 Workflows solve coordination problems between teams working in separate workspaces.
-When your development team finishes work that needs QA review, when design hands off completed mockups to engineering, or when management needs portfolio visibility across multiple team workspaces, Workflows automate the handoff so issues move automatically without manual updates or status reporting meetings.
+When your development team finishes work that needs QA review, when design hands off completed mockups to engineering, or when management needs portfolio visibility across multiple team workspaces, Workflows automate the handoff so issues move automatically without manual updates.

 You don't need Workflows if your entire team works in a single workspace.
 Within-workspace automation is handled by Smart Pipelines, which manage metadata and WIP limits for a single team's board.